Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the God of protection, compassion, tenderness, and love!

 Raman Reti, located at a distance of 2-3 km from Gokul, is essentially the sand where Krishna played in his childhood.
 You’ll see devotees playing, running, and lying in this sand.

-There is a park next to it where you can find deer, spurts, and ducks roaming around.
-You will see many huts of the same size, which are homes to sages and saints.
+There is a park next to it.
+You will see deer, spurts, and ducks roaming around.
+You will see many huts of the same size, homes to sages and saints.
 In all honesty, Raman Reti is one of the best places to visit in Gokul Govardhan.

 Fun Fact: Holi is played here with sand instead of colors!